Health

 How do you treat food allergies?

 The treatment of food allergies usually centers on avoiding the foods that trigger reactions.
 There is no cure for food allergies.
-However, your healthcare provider may recommend that you carry an epinephrine pen, or EpiPen, in case you accidentally come into contact with an allergen.
-Epinephrine is the only treatment that stops anaphylaxis, and when administered quickly, it can save your life.
+However, your healthcare provider may prescribe emergency epinephrine that you should carry with you at all times in case you accidentally come into contact with an allergen.
+Epinephrine is a medication used to treat anaphylaxis.
+When administered quickly, it can save your life.

-To treat hives and other minor reactions, your healthcare provider may recommend other medications, such as a prescription or over-the-counter antihistamines.
-In some cases, to reduce swelling, a corticosteroid may be administered as an injection, cream, or pill.
+To treat hives and other minor allergic reactions, your healthcare provider may recommend other medications, such as prescription or over-the-counter antihistamines.
+In some cases, corticosteroids may be recommended to reduce swelling.

 Is there a home test for food allergies?

-There isn’t an FDA-approved home test for food allergies.
+There is no FDA-approved home test for food allergies.
 While you may find kits that advertise testing for food sensitivities, these tests aren’t the same as the food allergy testing performed by an allergy specialist.

-Undergoing an allergy test for food is important if you suspect you may be allergic.
-Talk to your healthcare provider about your concerns.
-They can determine what type of testing, such as blood work or a skin test, may be helpful for you.
+Proper diagnosis of food allergies is very important.
+Talk to your healthcare provider if you suspect you have a food allergy.
+They can review your symptoms and medical history.
+They will likely order testing, such as blood work or a skin test, to determine if you have a food allergy.
 If you’re not sure what food may be causing the allergic reaction, your provider may have you keep a food journal to record everything you eat and any symptoms you experience.
 If you’re diagnosed with a food allergy, your healthcare provider can talk to you about emergency treatments and share tips on how best to prevent reactions or manage your symptoms.

 Sources: